ChrispyMC/Python/hashgui/README.md

-# Hash GUI – A user interface for hashlib's hash functions.
+# Hash GUI – A user interface for hashlib's hash functions

 To start Hash GUI from the command-line, type: